kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 >**TIP:** If you contribute to the Kyma [`addons`](https://github.com/kyma-project/addons/tree/master/addons) repository, you do not have to compress your addons as the system does it automatically.

-These are the allowed addon repository URLs provided in CAC or AC custom resources in case of HTTP or HTTPS servers:
+These are the allowed addon repository URLs provided in CAC or AC custom resources for HTTP or HTTPS servers:
 ```yaml
 apiVersion: addons.kyma-project.io/v1alpha1
 kind: ClusterAddonsConfiguration